hexamite/hx19-java/README.md

 The embedded message in the last point is addressed to every device and asks them to do following:

   - send 'abc' to their serial ports
-  - send an embedded message to all device that have name starting with 'T' (sound transmitters).
+  - send an embedded message to all devices that have name starting with 'T' (sound transmitters).

-That embedded message to all 'R' devices asks the follwing
+That embedded message to all 'R' devices asks the following

   - store current settings in eeprom
   - broadcast the content of work registers